Tillerson wades into a political minefield in South Korea

 Tillerson has questioned US policy on North Korea and is working on a new approach after declaring 20 years of previous policies "have failed."

-He is due to meet with acting President Hwang Kyo-ahn and Foreign Minister Yun Byung-se, and is expected to seek assurances that South Korea will continue to honor an agreement to deploy the Terminal High Altitude Area Defense (THAAD) system, the first parts of which arrived in South Korea earlier this month.
+He visited the demilitarized zone (DMZ), the heavily fortified border between South and North Korea, Friday morning, after which he is due to meet acting President Hwang Kyo-ahn and Foreign Minister Yun Byung-se.

+Tillerson is expected to seek assurances that South Korea will continue to honor an agreement to deploy the Terminal High Altitude Area Defense (THAAD) system, the first parts of which arrived in South Korea earlier this month.

 Next government?